 As with any orthopedic condition, the severity of the problem dictates the course of treatment.
 More extreme cases need surgery.
 This might include osteotomy, a surgery that removes or reshapes the bone to take the pressure off the ball of the hip joint or total hip replacement.

-If the disease is caught prior to the collapse of the joint surface of the ball part of the ball and socket joint (femoral head), then joint preserving surgeries such as osteotomy or femoral head pressure relief are effective at minimizing pain.
+If the disease is caught prior to the collapse of the joint surface, then joint-preserving surgeries, like osteotomy or femoral head pressure relief, are effective at minimizing pain.